WheelerLab/px_his_chol/README.md

 # px_his_chol
-Scripts used in studying the lipid traits of the Hispanic Community Health Study and the Multi-Ethnic Study of Atherosclerosis
+Scripts used in studying the lipid traits of the Hispanic Community Health Study and the Multi-Ethnic Study of Atherosclerosis, Hispanic

 01_PrediXcan_dosages_to_GEMMA_BIMBAM.py: converts PrediXcan-style dosages (from UMich_vcf2px.py or Sanger_vcf2px.py) to GEMMA BIMBAM style